Inayat Khan: Family and personal life

-In New York, he met the woman who would become his wife, Ora Ray Baker (henceforth known as Ameena Begum).
+In New York, he met the woman who would become his wife, Ameena Begum née Ora Ray Baker.
 They had four children: Vilayat Inayat Khan, Hidayat Inayat Khan, Noor Inayat Khan, and Khair-un-Nisa Inayat Khan.

 Death and legacy

-In 1926 he returned to India; he died in Delhi on 5 February 1927.
+In 1926 Inayat Khan returned to India; he died of pneumonia in Delhi on 5 February 1927.
+He is buried in the Inayat Khan Dargah in Nizamuddin, Delhi.
+The dargah is open to the public and hosts qawwali sessions.